Dinosaur renaissance: Dinosaur monophyly

-Initially, dinosaurs were thought to be a monophyletic group, comprising animals with a common ancestor not shared by other reptiles.
+Around 1880, dinosaurs were largely treated as a monophyletic group (i.e. having a last common ancestor not shared with other reptiles).
 However, Harry Seeley disagreed with this interpretation, and split the Dinosauria into two orders, the Saurischia ("lizard-hipped") and the Ornithischia ("bird-hipped"), which were seen as members of the Archosauria with no special relationship to each other.
 As such, the Dinosauria was no longer seen as a scientific grouping, and "dinosaur" was reduced to being a popular term, without scientific meaning.
 This became the standard interpretation throughout much of the twentieth century.